An Introduction to Mississippi Through Books

 Mississippi Trial, 1955 by Christopher E. Crowe

-The story revolves around the real-life murder of Emmett Till, a Black teenager whose death sparks a national outcry.
-Hiram faces tough choices and learns hard truths as the trial unfolds, revealing the complexities of justice and prejudice in the 1950s South.
+The plot revolves around the real-life murder of Emmett Till, a Black teenager from Chicago whose death shocked the nation.
+As the trial progresses, Hiram witnesses the community’s reactions and must confront difficult truths about justice and prejudice in the 1950s South.

 9. 9